Feminist Bookstore News: Activity

 Book lists were common in FBN, with a focus on connecting readers with resources and supporting authors.
 Early list topics included “Native American Women,” “Black Women,” and “Young Women & Youth Liberation.”

 After Toni Morrison's book The Bluest Eye went out of print in the mid-1970s, FBN promoted a campaign to demonstrate demand to publishers by writing them orders for large quantities of the book.
 The Bluest Eye was reissued in 1978.
 A similar effort took place with The Female Man by Joanna Russ, which went out of print in 1977 and was also re-released in 1978 after advocacy from feminist booksellers coordinated by FBN.
 This type of letter-writing campaign was often repeated in the publication.

 FBN popularized the practice of sending a portion of profit to feminist authors when selling copies of their remaindered books, because authors did not receive royalties from publishers for these copies.

+Archives

+The James C. Hormel LGBTQIA+ Center at the San Francisco Public Library holds the records of Feminist Bookstore News, comprising 84 boxes of materials.
+The collection includes raw materials for each issue, correspondence, catalogs, interviews, and materials from the Women in Print conferences.

+A full catalog of FBN issues, including a searchable database of articles and supplemental material such as flyers and press releases, is available on the Lesbian Poetry Archive.